 Our furry little friends find international forever homes often!
 All they need is someone to help them get to America or Canada.
 If you happen to be heading in that direction you could take them with as “additional luggage”

-Fly home with a stray dog at no cost to you!
+Fly home with an adopted stray dog at no cost to you!

 A wonderful way to make a huge difference with very little effort is being a flight volunteer for Rescue Paws; and it couldn’t be any easier!

 Making use of flight volunteers enables Rescue Paws to adopt cats and dogs out to various international destinations at a fraction of the cost than transporting them as cargo – so that means more happy homes for more cats and dogs!